cats-oss/android-gpuimage/README.md

 For Sample
 - [x] Migrate to AndroidX
-- [ ] Use Camera2 for Oreo or later
+- [ ] Use Camera2 for Oreo or Higher

 ## Usage